 Workshop attendees will receive access to teaching guides and materials as well as a laboratory demonstration kit.

 Connecting math concepts to the world outside the classroom is a major challenge in mathematics education and this workshop is an opportunity to facilitate that process and give students a perspective on the power of mathematics to address real problems in the world today.

 The sessions are taught by Usha Kotelawala, Maria Hernández and Lauren Siegel.

 The program is sponsored by CoMap and MathHappens Foundation.
 Please submit this form to express your interest.
-Approval from Texas Education Agency as a CPE Provider is Pending
+MathHappens Foundation is a Certified CPE Provider approved and registered by the State Board of Education and the Texas Education Agency.